Pharmacotherapeutic group

 Disorders of the blood and lymphatic system:

-Often – eosinophilia, leukopenia, thrombocytopenia; infrequent – granulocytopenia, anemia, coagulopathy.
+Often – eosinophilia, leukopenia, thrombocytopenia; uncommon – granulocytopenia, anemia, coagulopathy.

 Nervous system disorders: